10 Fwy completely shut down at San Antonio Ave. in Upland after person shot by law enforcement

 The CHP confirmed to Eyewitness News that the shooting occurred on the eastbound side of the freeway at Euclid Avenue, but it's unknown which law enforcement agency was involved.

-Additional details about what led up to the shooting were not clear, but the closure was causing significant backup for motorists.
+Additional details about what led up to the shooting were not clear, but the closure was causing a significant traffic jam, backing up cars for miles.
+Some drivers were seen trying to use the entrance ramps as exit ramps in an attempt to escape the gridlock conditions.

 The public is being asked to avoid the area and use an alternate route.